 There is a lot of information out there about breast cancer and what can cause it – what do I believe?

-Be smart and make sure you are looking at trusted sources, such as the NHS, Cancer Research UK, Breast Cancer Care and Public Health England.
+Be smart and make sure you are looking at trusted sources, such as the NHS, Cancer Research UK and Breast Cancer Care.
 We understand there are lots of confusing messages out there but make sure you don’t believe everything you read and look for official guidance and updates on the sites mentioned above.

 I don’t have a family history of breast cancer, am I still at risk?